playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 You may notice that instead of a two-way binding, we're now passing a function reference from the component instance to the framework and DOM.
 As a result of this passing (rather than listening), [our framework of choice no longer has the ability to forcibly invalidate this reference](https://unicorn-utterances.com/posts/object-mutation).
 After all, [a function in JavaScript is just a value](https://unicorn-utterances.com/posts/javascript-functions-are-values) which can be passed like any other.

-This shift in how we're handling a parent's data (binding vs getting a reference) means that on cleanup, the function passed to a child will not become invalid.
+This shift in how we're handling a parent's data (binding vs. getting a reference) means that on cleanup, the function passed to a child will not become invalid.
 Instead, it will persist in memory until it's no longer needed by the child component and cleaned up by JavaScript's internals:

 ![When the component unmounts, our inputs are persisted in-memory of the DOM](./function_unmount_explainer.png)

-This is why it's so important to clean up memory - it's easy to let it become leaky and accidentally shift the user's expected behavior.
+This is why it's so important to clean up memory — it's easy to let it become leaky and accidentally shift the user's expected behavior.

-## Cleaning up Event Listeners
+## Cleaning up Event Listeners {#cleaning-event-listeners}

 [We had a code sample earlier in the chapter that relied on `addEventListener` to get the window size](#prod-side-effects).
 This code sample, you may have guessed, had a memory leak in it because we never cleaned up this event listener.